patternfly/patternfly-org/packages/v4/src/content/get-started/design.md

 ### Using other design tools

 #### Before you begin
 For non-Sketch users, we have created a compatible version of the symbol library to fit with any design tool of choice.
 We recommend importing the SVG versions into your design tool.
-Download the SVG set in the patternfly-design-kit repo [here](https://github.com/patternfly/patternfly-design-kit/tree/master/Symbols-SVGs).
+Download the SVG set in the [patternfly-design-kit repo](https://github.com/patternfly/patternfly-design-kit/tree/master/Symbols-SVGs).

 #### Download the font
 PatternFly currently uses Red Hat Text and Red Hat Display.
 To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
 Then select all files in the "TTF" folder and double-click.
 This will install them onto your computer locally.